39 Reasons You Should Be Using WordPress for Your Online Presence

 I understand!
 You want to start playing with your new toy (using your new website) right away.
 And WordPress is ready to go right out of the box.
 You can start using WordPress as soon as you install it.

 There is no configuration required, aside from any customization you add to your theme, as well as installing the plug-ins you require.
 Most of the things you are looking for are included in the basic WordPress installation, such as integration of social media feeds, the ability to blog or comment, etc.

 Concern: I am not very Internet savvy.

 Not a problem at all.
 In fact, most of our clients feel the same way.
-And a main benefit of WordPress is its simplicity.
-This CMS is about as user-friendly as it gets, and very easy even for newbies to learn, and there are many online learning resources available.
-And for most users the platform is very intuitive.
+And the main benefit of WordPress is its simplicity.
+This Content Management System (CMS) is about as user-friendly as it gets, and very easy even for newbies to learn, and there are many online learning resources available.
+And for most users, the platform is very intuitive.

 No Coding Required

 Concern: I need my website info to be easily available.